delfick/credo/README.rst

 golang was the ability to distribute a single, static binary.

-Credo, however, does have things credulous doesn't, like signatures on certain values and an arguably nicer UI.
+Credo, however, does have things credulous doesn't, like signatures on certain values, an arguably nicer UI and the ability to choose which keys are used for encryption.

 Features
 --------